 When you want to work on something but the details aren’t quite right, offering alternatives allows you to say no to what isn’t working for you—and to say yes on your own terms.

 When you have to say no to a client, part of being polite is explaining yourself.
 With a proper explanation, your client will understand the reason behind your no, which can make it easier for them to accept.

 You don’t need to give a million reasons to justify saying no. Setting boundaries and saying no is a must for any successful business owner, and you shouldn’t feel the need to go overboard with explaining yourself or making excuses.

 Explain to your client the reason you’re saying no and apologize that you can’t make it happen (whether “it” is moving up a deadline or tackling a new project), but do so in a direct and assertive way.

-Some people take the word “no” harder than others.
-And for those people, you want to make sure they understand that your “no” isn’t personal—and just because you’re saying no to the request, project or opportunity doesn’t mean you’re saying no to them as a client.
+Some people take the word no harder than others.
+Make sure they understand that your “no” isn’t personal: Just because you’re saying no to the request, project, or opportunity doesn’t mean you’re saying no to them as a client.

 A bit of sweet-talking and a reminder of how much you enjoy working with them can be all you need to soften the blow and make the no easier for them to hear and accept.

 If you are still feeling uncomfortable about saying no and still preserving your client relationships, here are some additional tactics that can help.

 - Practice.
 Saying no is like anything else; practice makes perfect.
 Practicing saying no with friends and family you’re more comfortable with can make it easier to start setting boundaries in your business